 1.11.3.
-Stock-taking and Reconciliation
+Inventory

 The inventory of the assets that were retrieved was conducted at the Secretariat of GSS.
-A series of activities were conducted: the team checked the functionality of each of the tablets; backed up all data to secure the data on an external storage device and local server; stored the tablets according to the regions and districts based on the distribution plan; reset the tablets to original status; and developed an inventory report.
+A Series of activities were conducted: the team checked the functionality of each of the tablets; backed up all data to secure the data on an external storage device and local server; store the tablets according to the regions and districts based on the distribution plan; reset the tablets to original status; and developed an inventory report to Management.